allanalberts/Fighting-Fraud-With-Graph-Theory/README.md

 ### Features for Differentiating Legitimate Rating Interactions
 To predict negative OTC ratings, we need to do more than just identify a user involved in ratings manipulation.
 We must also identify when they are being rated by one of their co-conspiritor users (positive rating) vs. a legit user who is being victimized (negative rating).
 I do this by measuring the difference in metric values between the rater and ratee.

-### Other Features
-My model also uses 12 more traditional features associated with user activity including days since last rated, dayes since first rated, number of positive and negative ratings, sum and average of ratings received.

 ### Classifier Model
 My fraud detection model utilizes these 41 features with a Random Forest Classifier.
 I trained the model on 80 percent of the marketplace ratings using a stratified and shuffled sample and tested performance against the remaining 20% of ratings.
 I used scikit-learn's RandomizedSearchCV method to define a grid of paramaeter ranges and randomly sampled from the grid performing 3-fold cross validation.
 Next I used a grid search with cross validation for final tuning.
 Tuning resulted in a 2.64% increase in model performance.
 The accuracy score of 0.9437 was extemely close to the Out Of Bag score of 0.09462 thus suggesting model validity.
 My model was able to successfully predict a negative rating 78% of the time with 5% of legitimate users affected with a false positive prediction when using a 0.2 threshold value.